justinwen4/justinwen4/README.md

 I'm currently a research fellow at [SPAR](https://sparai.org/), where I'm working on extending multi-agent science.

-Previously, I've worked on extending DSPy GEPA (an automatic, reflective prompt optimizer) at Lucidic AI (YC W25), as well as building healthcare agents for clinics.
+Previously, I've worked on utilizing DSPy GEPA (an automatic, reflective prompt optimizer) at [Lucidic AI (YC W25)](https://lucidic.ai/), as well as building healthcare agents for clinics at [MedArise](https://medarise.com/).
 I also operate [DebateAI](https://debateai.dev), a free AI debate assistant used by hundreds of students across the country.

-My core interest is AI alignment, specifically how we evaluate, steer, and understand what LLMs are actually doing.
+My core interest is AI alignment, specifically how we evaluate, steer, and understand LLMs.
 I'm also quite interested in effective altruism and philosophy.
 In my free time, I enjoy reading and writing on [Substack](https://substack.com/@justinwen).

 ---